do-ko/waste_not/README.md

 - linux - configuration and build files for Linux version of the app, auto-generated
 - macos - configuration and build files for MacOS version of the app, auto-generated

+- firebase.json - Firebase configuration data
+- pubspec.yaml - Flutter package configuration

 - **<span style="text-decoration:underline;">assets - assets to be folded into the application executable on build</span>**
   - [category name].svg - vector icons for product categories
+  - placeholder.svg - vector version of placeholder image for missing images
   - placeholder_product_image.jpg - placeholder image for a missing image in Product views
   - jingle_short.mp3 - sound file used on sign-in and adding product
-- **<span style="text-decoration:underline;">intergration_test - source code and data for integration tests, specifically</span>**
+- **<span style="text-decoration:underline;">integration_test - source code and data for integration tests, specifically</span>**

-  - auth_test.dart - source code for the registration test
+  - auth_test.dart - source code for the registration and login tests
-  - products_controller_test.dart - source code for the testing of proper display of products

 - **<span style="text-decoration:underline;">lib - source code for the application</span>**
   - controllers - definitions of controllers